-Steve Huntley: After selling our service business after 18 years, my wife and I were searching for a new venture that could provide a benefit to the downtown Grand Rapids community.
+Steve Huntley: After selling our service business, my wife and I were searching for a new venture that could provide a benefit to the downtown Grand Rapids community.
 Supplying fresh produce to lower income neighborhoods in our urban area is a big need.
 We’ve enjoyed gardening for years and the Freight Farm fit our objectives perfectly.

 FF: How did you first hear about Freight Farms?